List of Empire ships (Ta–Te): Empire Tadpole

 Empire Tadpole was a 1,752 GRT tanker built as a cargo ship by Sunderland Shipbuilding Co.
 Completed in 1910 as Saskatoon.
 Sold in 1927 to Canada Steamship Lines and renamed Rosemount.
 On 24 November 1934, she sank at Century Coal Dock, Montreal.
 She was raised on 15 May 1934, declared a constructive total loss and sold for use as a grain store.
 In 1940 she was sold to Branch Lines Ltd, rebuilt as a tanker and renamed Willowbranch.
 In 1945 she was sold to the MoWT and renamed Empire Tadpole.
 Sold in 1947 to Bulk Storage Co Ltd, London and renamed Basingcreek.
 Sold in 1950 to Coastal Tankers Ltd, Montreal and renamed Coastal Creek.
 Sold in 1964 to Canadian Sealakers Ltd, Edmundston, New Brunswick.
 Sold in 1964 to Hall Corporation of Canada and renamed Creek Transport.
 Sold in 1968 to McNamara Corporation Ontario and renamed Île de Montreal.
 Sold in 1976 to Richelieu Dredging Corporation, Montreal, then sold in 1977 to Nittolo Metal Corporation, Quebec.
 Reported to have been scrapped in 1986.

 Empire Taff

-Empire Taff was a 2,296 GRT cargo ship built by AG Weser, Bremen.
-Completed in 1927 as Apollo for Neptun Line, Bremen.
-Seized in May 1945 as a war prize at Flensburg.
-To MoWT and renamed Empire Taff.
-Sold in 1947 to John Bruce & Co, Glasgow and renamed Alhama.
-Scrapped in 1953 at Faslane, Argyllshire.
+Empire Taff was a steel-hulled cargo steamship.
+She was built in Germany in 1927 for Dampfschifffahrts-Gesellschaft „Neptun“ as Apollo.
+In 1945 the United Kingdom seized her as war reparations, and renamed her Empire Taff.
+In 1947 the UK government sold her to a Scottish shipping company, which renamed her Alhama.
+She was scrapped in Scotland in 1953.